Grand Ethiopian Renaissance Dam

-On 20 February 2022, the dam produced electricity for the first time, delivering it to the grid at a rate of 375 MW.
+On 20 February 2022, the dam produced electricity for the first time, delivering 375 MW to the grid.
 A second 375 MW turbine was commissioned in August 2022.
+The third and fourth 400 MW turbines were commissioned in August 2024.
+The dam's official opening was 9 September 2025.

 Background

 The name that the Blue Nile river takes in Ethiopia ("Abay") is derived from the Ge'ez word for 'great' to imply its being 'the river of rivers'.
 The word Abay still exists in Ethiopian major languages to refer to anything or anyone considered to be superior.